 Harvesting my luffa sponges was a bit of a confusing endeavor.
 I read so many “How-To” articles and felt they were pretty misleading in ways.
 The truth is these little cucurbits and their gourd family is bewildering!

-I’m going to explain to you what I’ve learned about harvesting luffa sponges and how I did it; what worked for me and what did not.
+I’m going to explain to you what I’ve learned about harvesting luffa sponges.
+I’ll also let you know how I did it; what worked for me and what did not.

 How to and when to harvest luffa sponges for the best product.